okohll/abdocs/content/docs/views/creating-a-view.md

 5. You should now see your freshly created view

 > There is an option **Populate the view with fields from this table** next to the _Add View_ button.
 This is a convenience feature, which is ticked by default.
 When it's ticked, the view created will contain the first 10 fields from the table - you can then remove any you don't need or add more.
 When un-ticked, the view will start with no fields so you can add just those you wish.

+To clone an existing view
+1. Open a view
+2. Toggle on the [development mode]({{<relref "/docs/introduction/development-mode>}}) and click 'edit view' at the top left
+3. Open the 'properties and options'
+4. Scroll down to the bottom of the panel and press the 'clone view' button

 ## Organising into a navigation structure
 On creating a view, its manage tab will appear.
 One of the first things it's useful to do is put the field in a tile - use the _Tile_ dropdown option to do so.